The Far Side of the Infinitesimal

 Well wipe that smile off your face, buddy, a quark is as big as an elephant in the world on the far side of the infinitesimal

 But the thing is, even tho it has no idea that we exist, this world goes about its business much the same as we do.
-There are creatures there, impossible for us to imagine they’re so tiny, and they interact much the way we do.
-And there are tall buildings, relatively speaking, and crime, although crime is a concept and concepts are too huge to exist in such a tiny world.
+There are creatures there, impossible for us to imagine they’re so tiny, and there are tall buildings, relatively speaking, and crime, although crime is a concept and concepts are too huge to exist in such a tiny world.
 What there are then are disruptions in harmony, which when you stop to think about it is what crime boils down to.